-Now that you’ve decided to start selling your photography because friends, family or co-workers have offered to purchase one of your prints, you might be wondering how you can sell in your local area.
-Getting noticed can seem hard at first, but there are places locally you might not have thought about where you can display your work.
+Let’s say you’ve decided to sell your landscape photography because friends, family or co-workers have offered to purchase one of your prints.
+Often, the next step is to see if you can sell your landscape photography in your local area?
+At first, getting noticed can seem difficult.
+However, there are places locally you might not have thought about where you can display your work.
 I’ve listed a few to get you started.

 1. Artist Clubs & Organizations